You Can Take It With You

 There are a staggering number of online resources that connect translators and their clients.
 Some allow you to add your resume to their database for free, so if a client searches the site for a translator they can access your qualifications, rates, and contact information.
 You can also search the job board and even apply for projects without being a paying member.

 The way most of the job sites work is by bidding.
 The individual or company with the job will post it on the job board, and translators can make direct contact to provide a price quote and describe their qualifications.
 The individual or company then selects the candidate who best matches their criteria.
 Sites with free basic access for translators: www.Proz.com, www.translatorscafe.com.
-Sites that charge to use their resources: www.translatorsbase.com, and www.gotranslators.com.
+A site that charges to use its resources is www.translatorsbase.com.